OfficeDev/hands-on-labs/O3652/O3652-4 Deep Dive in Office Excel Add-ins/lab2.md

 	2. Within the **Properties** window, set the **Start Action** selector to **Office Desktop Client** and press **F5** to start the project.
 	3. Visual Studio will launch the Excel desktop client and create a new Excel workbook.

-2. Enter a name for a new worksheet and click the button **Add a New Worksheet**.

-	Notice how Excel creates a new blank worksheet and changes focus to that worksheet.
+2. Eclick the button **Insert Data**.

+	Notice how Excel update the worksheet nanme to "Data", inserted my transaction data and added a table on top of my data.

-3. Now, make sure you have a few worksheets in the workbook and then click the button **Add Range of Data**.
+3. Now, click the button **Sort**.

-	Notice how Excel creates a list of all the worksheets starting with cell **A1** in the current worksheet, but it adds a title to the worksheet at the top.
+	Notice how Excel sorted my transactions based on date, the latest transaction is on top now.

+4. Now, click the button **Filter**.
+	Notice how Excel filtered my transactions based on sub-category, now only transactions under Education and Fuel are shown.

-4. Finally, click the button **Add Formatted Data Range**.
+5. Finally, click the button **Report**.

-	Notice how Excel creates a new table of data in the middle of the worksheet, but the dates and currency values are formatted accordingly.
+	Notice how Excel summarized my transactions with formulas and created a pie chart to visualize my spending.

 Congratulations!
 You've now written an Excel add-in that uses the new Excel JavaScript API.